apache/struts-site/source/birdseye.md

 into a coherent whole.
 Our goal is to leverage existing standards by producing the missing pieces we need to create enterprise-grade applications that are easy to maintain over time.

-Long time the Apache Struts Project offered two major versions of the Struts framework.
-Meanwhile we maintaining only Struts 2.
+The Apache Struts Project offered two major versions of the Struts framework.
+Currently we are only maintaining the Struts 2 version.
 It is recommended to upgrade all Struts 1.x application to Struts 2.
-Please do not start any more applications on top of Struts 1.x, as you will not receive security patches any more.
+Please do not start new application development using Struts 1.x, as we are no longer issuing security patches.

 Struts 2 was originally known as WebWork 2.
 After working independently for several years, the WebWork and Struts communities joined forces to create Struts 2.
 The 2.x framework